 Arguments in Support of her Innocence

 Three arguments emerged in support of her innocence: (1) the State violated Garding’s 5th and 14th Amendment rights when it failed to turn over exculpatory evidence, including x-rays of the victim taken by its medical expert and photographs of a similar crash that would have supported the argument that Garding’s car could not have been responsible for Parsons death due to its lack of damage; (2) Garding’s trial counsel was ineffective when she failed to hire an accident reconstruction expert; and (3) newly discovered evidence in the form of findings from three accident reconstruction experts hired by MTIP show Garding’s car could not have caused Parsons’s death.

-Based on these findings, on September 15, 2015, MTIP filed a Petition for Post-Conviction Relief, which was reviewed by District Judge John Larson.
+Based on these findings, on September 15, 2015, MTIP filed a Petition for Post-Conviction Relief, which was denied by District Judge John Larson.
 MTIP appealed Judge Larson’s ruling to the Montana Supreme Court; it affirmed on June 23, 2020.
 Having exhausted all remedies in state court, MTIP filed a Petition for Writ of Habeas Corpus in federal court on July 12, 2020.

 MTIP Executive Director, Amy Sings In The Timber, said the organization continues to fight for Garding because it believes in the power of the newly discovered evidence to demonstrate her innocence.

 “MTIP is dedicated to the investigation, litigation, and exoneration of the wrongfully convicted.
 Our process is rigorous,” Sings In The Timber said.
 “We’ve taken Katie’s case because we believe that the new evidence of innocence is strong enough to overcome the incredibly steep obstacles set before her—strong enough to walk by Katie’s side until justice prevails.”